The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Frank Darabont.
 Perf.
 Tim Robbins, Morgan Freeman, Bob Gunton.
 Castle Rock-Columbia, 1994.
 Based on the short story “Rita Hayworth and Shawshank Redemption” by Stephen King.

-Synopsis: Young banker Andy Dufresne (Robbins) is sentenced to life imprisonment for the murder of his wife.
+Synopsis: Andy Dufresne (Tim Robbins) is sentenced to life imprisonment for the murder of his wife.
 Andy maintains his innocence and plots to escape.
 Andy works as an assistant in the prison library and becomes friends with the prison librarian, Brooks.

-Role Call: Tim Robbins as Andy Dufresne—Liberated Librarian (male); James Whitmore as Brooks Hatlen—Male Librarian as a Failure
+Role Call: Tim Robbins as Andy Dufresne—Liberated Librarian (male); James Whitmore as Brooks Hatlen—Librarian as Failure

 Details: Dir.
 Sam Raimi.
 Perf.
 Bill Paxton, Bridget Fonda, Billy Bob Thornton.
 Paramount, 1998.
 Based on the novel by Scott B. Smith.

-Synopsis: Two brothers (Paxton & Thornton) and a friend (Briscoe) find $4 million when they discover a wreck of a plane.
+Synopsis: Two brothers (Bill Paxton & Billy Bob Thornton) and a friend find $4 million when they discover a wreck of a plane.
 Keeping the money a secret affects their lives in unexpected ways.
-Paxton’s wife (Fonda) works at the local public library.
+Paxton’s wife (Bridget Fonda) works at the local public library.

 Role Call: Bridget Fonda as Sarah Mitchell—Liberated Librarian (female)